Goose Continues to Honk and Shake Head

 Bumblefoot can be caused by many different factors including environmental conditions (such as poor sanitation, rough or hard flooring, or not having water for swimming) or physical conditions (such as obesity or arthritis).
 Individuals who favor one foot over the other, due to pain or a mechanical leg issue, may develop bumblefoot on their "good" side.
 Because this foot has to bear more weight, the skin can become damaged over time.
 Without proper interventions, bumblefoot can progress from a minor issue to something far more severe.

-Bumblefoot is typically categorized as mild, moderate, or severe, with severe cases involving infection in the bone ( osteomyelitis ).
+Bumblefoot is typically categorized as mild, moderate, or severe, with severe cases involving infection in the bone ( osteomyelitis an infectious usually painful inflammatory disease of bone often of bacterial origin that may result in the death of bone tissue. ).
 The following 1-5 grading system gives a good overview of the progression of this disease and how it affects the overall prognosis, but be aware that your veterinarian may use a different grading system to evaluate and talk about bumblefoot.

 Grade 1– At this stage, only the outer skin is affected.
 It may be very smooth, and it may also be shiny and red, but there is no open wound or sign of infection.
 With proper interventions, prognosis at this stage is excellent.